UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

 ### .env file
 in order to store sensitive informations, we've decided to not upload this file to github, you have to create one file named ".env" under backend folder, and paste the content inside discord resources channel to it.

-mongo uri is used to connect to database, and jwt key is used to salted hash the password.
+mongo uri is used to connect to database, and jwt key is used to salted hash the password. the client id is used for Paypal payment

 ### about database: